Davidson High School has introduced a new and improved Aquafil drinking trough for school to students with the help of Civiq.

 Situated in Sydney’s Northern Beaches, the secondary school wanted to provide enough drinking water access points to accommodate its large number of students, and to provide a healthy alternative to sugary drinks – whilst saving money and the environment.

-To achieve this, Davidson High partnered with CIVIQ to find a solution that would be the most economical and efficient for the school.
+To achieve this, Davidson High partnered with Civiq to find a solution that would be the most economical and efficient for the school, especially for their drinking trough.

 The trough is manufactured with a robust, vandal-resistant design for exceptional performance in outdoor playgrounds, with high-density polyethylene end-panels available in nine vibrant colours.